-In Figure 1 the separation of racemic methaqualone on CHIRALPAK[®] IA with a n-hexane/dichloromethane mixture is shown.
-This solvent combination led to an excellent resolution between the two enantiomers of this chiral drug, but a number of different mobile phases were able to achieve interesting selectivity and resolution values as well.
-In the attached table some of the separations of methaqualone are presented (sorted out according to their α values).
+In Figure 1 the separation of racemic methaqualone on CHIRALPAK® IA with an n-hexane/dichloromethane mixture is shown.
+This solvent combination led to an excellent resolution between the two enantiomers of this chiral drug, but a number of different mobile phases were also able to achieve interesting selectivity and resolution values.
+In the attached tables a range of separations of methaqualone are presented (arranged according to their α values).

-In order to help you with some typical starting conditions and ranges for optimisation we would like to propose some guidelines.
+In order to assist you with some typical starting conditions and ranges for optimisation we would like to propose the following guidelines.
 As previously mentioned the column allows the use of all solvent ranges, but you should find the right composition leading to good selectivity and suitable retention times.
 In Table 1 you will find the classical alkane/alcohol mixtures and the pure polar solvent combinations (alcohols and acetonitrile) being already used for coated-type polysaccharide-derived columns.
-In Table 2 an extended series of some solvents only compatible with this new immobilised chiral support is detailed.
+In Table 2 an extended series of some solvents only compatible with this new immobilised chiral support (see graphical representation in Figure 2).

-In Tables 1 and 2 solvents are sorted out according to their eluting strength.
-Chlorinated solvents, toluene and MtBE can be used in their pure form in the mobile phase.
-For fast eluting solvents, such as THF, 1,4-dioxane or acetone, we advise to combine them especially with alkanes in order to modulate the retention.
-As alkanes, n-hexane, iso-hexane or n-heptane can be used (some small selectivity differences may sometimes be found).
+In Tables 1 and 2 solvents are arranged according to their eluting strength.
+MtBE, toluene and chlorinated solvents can be used in their pure form in the mobile phase.
+For fast eluting solvents, such as THF, 1,4-dioxane or acetone, we recommend to be used in combination with alkanes in order to modulate the retention (Figure 3-5).
+Alkanes, such as n-hexane, iso-hexane or n-heptane can be used (some small selectivity differences may sometimes be found).